QuickBooks Blog

 What is a 1099?
 Types, details, and how to pay contractors

-In this post, we’ll cover what a 1099 is, the types of 1099s, who should receive a 1099, and what you need to know about your business’s obligations when issuing them.
+By understanding the different types of 1099s and your responsibilities, you can approach the tax filing process with confidence.
+In this guide, we’ll explain what a 1099 is, the various types of 1099 forms, who should receive a 1099, and your business’s obligations when issuing them.

 What is a 1099 form used for?

-Your business will use a 1099 tax form to record nonemployee income.
+Your business will use a 1099 tax form to report payments made to nonemployees.
 The tax form 1099 is a return you file to the IRS, which includes information about your business.
-There are several types of 1099 forms, but the most common is 1099-MISC, in which your business reports miscellaneous income.
-Form 1099-MISC is different from Form W-2, which reports salary or hourly wages.
+There are several types of 1099 forms, but the most common ones are the 1099-MISC, which is used to report payments like rent, and the 1099-NEC, which is used to report payments made by a business to nonemployees.
+Form 1099-MISC and 1099-NEC are different from Form W-2, which reports salary or hourly wages.

 As a business owner, you have to report the income you’ve paid independent contractors for outsourced work.
 Contractors rely on 1099s to accurately file their tax returns and pay their self-employment taxes.